Learning from the Past: How Previous Technological Transformations Can Guide AI Development: Introduction

-To that end, this paper first reviews the history of computing and WWW, identifying four main stages of development in both: Standardization, Usability, Consumerization, and Foundationalization (Figure~\ref{fg:timeline}).
-The same four stages are then identified in the future of AI, and action recommendations are made based on lessons learned in computing and WWW.
-In the end, assuming that AI is allowed to developed in this guided manner, it is possible to reach a better future where AI plays a foundational role the same way computing and WWW do in our current society.
+To that end, this paper first reviews the history of computing and WWW, identifying four main stages of development in both: Standardization, Usability, Consumerization, and Foundationalization (Table~\ref{fg:timeline}).
+The same four stages are then identified in AI, and action recommendations are made based on lessons learned in computing and the WWW.
+In the end, {\bf assuming that AI is allowed to be developed in this guided manner, it is possible to reach a better future where AI plays a foundational role in the same way computing and WWW do in our current society.}